christinepoydence/usa-state-validator/README.md

 - return true regardless of case
 - return false if the input is not a string
 - return true if the input has leading or trailing spaces
-- return false if the input is a state abbreviation
+- return false if the input is not a state abbreviation

 ```javascript
 const {isValidStateName} = require("usa-state-validator")